Atilio García

-Atilio Ceferino García Pérez (26 August 1914 – 12 December 1973) was an Argentine born Uruguayan naturalized footballer who played as a forward.
+Atilio Ceferino García Pérez (26 August 1914 – 12 December 1973) was an Argentine-born Uruguayan naturalized footballer who played as a forward.

-Gaecía is the top goal scorer in the history of Uruguayan football with 465 goals scored in official tournaments and the second highest goal scorer in the history of the Uruguayan Football Championship with 208 goals scored in 210 matches, which also converted him in to the top goal scorer of the Uruguayan Championship playing for the same club.
+García is the top goal scorer in the history of Uruguayan football with 466 goals with 330 scored in official tournaments within 329 matches. and the second highest goal scorer in the history of the Uruguayan Primera División with 208 goals scored in 210 matches, which also converted him in to the top goal scorer of the Uruguayan championship playing for the same club.
 He is also the top scorer in the history of Uruguayan Clásico with 35 goals.
 He played for Nacional between 1938 and 1951.

+García also has the record of being top scorer in most Uruguayan Primera División seasons, with 8 (7 of them consecutively).

 Career

-García had short spells with Club Atlético Moreno, Club Atlético Platense and Boca Juniors in Argentina before joining Nacional.
+García started his careera at Club Atlético Moreno, then joining to Platense after a suggestion from Raúl Pajoni, a prominent player of El Calamar for those years.
+García played in Platense from 1931 to 1936, scoring 12 goals in 23 matches.
+Due to his good performances in reserve matches, Boca Juniors hired him for the 1937 season, although García only played 7 matches for Boca Juniors, scoring 6 goals.
+It would be his last Argentine team before joining Nacional.

 With Nacional he set a number of national records, including; Most topscorer awards, most consecutive top scorer awards, most goals against C.A.
 Peñarol and the most goals against Peñarol in a single game.
 During his time at Nacional the club won 25 titles, including eight championships.
 García was the top scorer in the league on eight occasions.

 After leaving Nacional he had single seasons with Racing Club de Montevideo and Miramar Misiones.

 García continued to live in Uruguay after his retirement in 1953.
 He died in Montevideo in 1973.